-News channel to compensate family after man dies ‘from being overworked’
+News channel to be investigated after ‘overworked’ employee dies at his desk

 Deleted Facebook post claims Sarawut Srisawat regularly worked overtime, often seven days a week